valeriikan/com.aware.plugin.myo/README.md

 AWARE Plugin: Myo
 ==========================

-This plugin allows to collect the data from a Myo armband: IMU (acceleroeter, gyroscope, orientation) and EMG.
+This plugin allows to collect the data from a Myo armband: IMU (accelerometer, gyroscope, orientation) and EMG.

 The plugin does not have UI context card, all the control functionalities are handled via notification.